jeremyhodges/jeremyhodges/README.md

 ## Engineering Leadership

-First and foremost, my role is to help you be successful.
-There are organizational objectives that we all have to guide towards, but helping you will not move from my top focus.
+First and foremost, my role is to help my team be successful.
+There are organizational objectives that we all have to guide towards, but helping my team will not move from my top focus.
 Some of the things you can expect from me:

-- Providing clear vision and direction for your work
+- Providing clear vision and direction for their work
-- Providing regular feedback on you and your work
+- Providing regular feedback on them and their work
-- Help you plan your career
+- Help them plan their career
-- Help you grow as an engineer, teammate, manager (where applicable), and person
+- Help them grow as an engineer, teammate, manager (where applicable), and person
 - Regular 1x1s
-- Gathering feedback from you on our team, tools and processes
+- Gathering feedback from them on our team, tools and processes

 ### Human First